-Ronald Stroman is Deputy Postmaster General (DPMG) and Chief Government Relations Officer for USPS.
+Ronald Stroman is the former Deputy Postmaster General (DPMG) and Chief Government Relations Officer for USPS.
 He assumed this role in 2011 and became USPS’ 20th DPMG.
+Stroman stepped down from this position in May 2020, when Louis DeJoy became the new Postmaster General.

 Duties and Responsibilities

-As Deputy Postmaster General and Chief Government Relations Officer, Ronald Stroman is the second-highest USPS executive behind Postmaster General.
-He serves on USPS’ Board of Governors and the Executive Leadership Team led by Megan Brennan.
-He oversees and facilitates USPS’ relationship with the Congress, as well as with federal, state, and local agencies.
-Stroman also spearheads the Postal Service’s relationship with the Universal Postal Union as well as the Department of State on international postal policy.
+As Deputy Postmaster General and Chief Government Relations Officer, Ronald Stroman was the second-highest USPS executive behind Postmaster General.
+He serveed on USPS’ Board of Governors and the Executive Leadership Team led by Megan Brennan.
+He oversaw and facilitated USPS’ relationship with the Congress, as well as with federal, state, and local agencies.
+Stroman also spearheaded the Postal Service’s relationship with the Universal Postal Union as well as the Department of State on international postal policy.

-In layman’s terms, Stroman is the Postal Service’s government guy!
+In layman’s terms, Stroman was the Postal Service’s government guy!

 Ronald Stroman’s Background